xnuinside/gino-admin/README.rst

 1. In module where you define DB add 'if block'.
 We will use Fast API as main App in our example.

-We have db.py where we import Gino as:
+We have db.py where we import Gino as

 .. code-block:: python

     from gino.ext.starlette import Gino

     db = Gino(
         dsn='postgresql://gino:gino@localhost:5432/gino'
     )